KPYK

 KPYK (1570 AM) is an adult standards radio station licensed to and serving the area around Terrell, Texas.
 The station is owned by Mohnkern Electronics.

 History

-The station began in 1949 as KTER (callsign to have stood for its previous owner Terrell Tribune); the original format of the station is unknown.
+The station began in 1949 as KTER (callsign to have stood for its previous owner Terrell Tribune).
+According to the station's print advertisement in the 1973 Terrell High school Annual; the station's format was "News, Sports and Music".
 The station was only allowed to operate during the daytime hours.
 KTER was located at the American National Bank building on Moore Avenue in Terrell.

 In 1992, KTER switched to its current callsign and format.

+Mohnkern sold the station to the E Radio Network in August 2025.